Carroll’s financial aid program assists qualifying students with meeting their college-related expenses, from tuition to books.

 Students can learn more about financial aid and review any of the College’s accreditation documents by contacting the Financial Aid Office (A114).

 Any resident of Maryland, who Is out of the workforce because of a permanent disability as defined by the Social Security or Railroad Retirement Act and enrolls in a community college class that has at least 10 regularly enrolled students, may be eligible for a tuition waiver.
-Students must obtain a Certification for Tuition Waiver form (available here, at the Cashier’s Office or by calling 410-386-8437) verifying total and permanent disability and receipt of disability or retirement benefits from the Social Security Administration, the Railroad Retirement Board or the individual’s federal retirement or pension authority.
+Students must obtain a Certification for Tuition Waiver form (download here or obtain at the Cashier’s Office in person or by calling 410-386-8437) verifying total and permanent disability and receipt of disability or retirement benefits from the Social Security Administration, the Railroad Retirement Board or the individual’s federal retirement or pension authority.
 Students must register in person and submit the completed certification form.